 To install Keeper on your device or computer, visit our Download page:

-Right click on the Extension image in the top right.
+Right click on the Extension image in the top right corner of your browser.

 In rare cases, Chrome’s content caching engine can conflict with installed plugins operations.
-This can easily be correct with the following procedure:
+This can easily be corrected with the following procedure:

 Windows or Linux, press “CRTL” + “Shift” + “Delete” to bring up the “Clear browsing data” dialog.
 On Mac press “Command” + “Shift” + “Delete”.